 Our goats are silver (white), badger (like an antelope), and black, and their cashmere fiber is light to chocolate brown, light grey, or cream.

 Cashmere Goats are remarkably intelligent, friendly, and easy going.
 They get along well with other animals, children, and each other and never "butt" people with their beautiful horns.
-The kids -- born as singles, twins, or occassionally triplets -- are unbelieveably cute, affectionate, and playful.
+The kids -- born as singles, twins, or occasionally triplets -- are unbelievably cute, affectionate, and playful.

 In pasture settings, Cashmere Goats mix well with cattle and horses, which prefer different plants.
 Goat feed is only needed when females are pregnant or nursing and while the kids are young.

-You can learn more about Cashmere Goats by visiting www.easterncashmereassociation.org.
+You can learn more about Cashmere Goats by Googling the term or visiting www.easterncashmereassociation.org.